cabaceira/jeeves/README.md

 5. **Parameterization**: Allow customizing instance counts, sizes, and other parameters at runtime via CLI flags or config file.
 6. **Testing & CI**: Add unit tests for pipelines, integration tests against AWS, and CI/CD workflows.

-This document serves as a high-level overview of the current state and architectural design of Jeeves.
-From here, we can dive into specific areas for development or refinement.